 Who do you think should win the 2022 Superuser Awards?
-The annual Superuser Awards is to recognize organizations that have used open infrastructure to improve their business while contributing back to the community.
+The annual Superuser Awards are to recognize organizations that have used open infrastructure to improve their business while contributing back to the community.

-This year, the Superuser Awards winner will be announced at the OpenInfra Summit Berlin, June 7-9!
-Join the global community for its first in-person Summit in over two years and collaborate directly with the people building and running open source infrastructure using OpenStack, Kubernetes and 30+ other technologies.
-Get your Summit tickets before the price increases on May 17!
+This year, the Superuser Awards winner will be announced at the OpenInfra Summit Vancouver, June 13-15!
+Join us at the annual OpenInfra Summit for an opportunity to collaborate directly with the international community of people building and running open source infrastructure using Linux, StarlingX, OpenStack, Kubernetes, Kata Containers and 30+ other technologies.
+Get your Summit tickets now!

-OpenMetal is one of the 11 nominees for the Superuser Awards 2022.
-Check out why its team getting nominated:
+OpenMetal is one of the 10 nominees for the Superuser Awards 2023.
+Check out why its team is getting nominated:

 Who is the nominee?